top of page

 What Makes a Severance Package ‘Fair’?
 A Lawyer’s Checklist

 When you're let go from a job, one of the first questions you'll ask yourself is: “Is this severance package fair?”
 The answer isn’t always obvious — especially when the offer comes with legal jargon, tight deadlines, and pressure to sign.
-In Canada, many severance offers provide the bare legal minimum , even when the employee may be entitled to significantly more under common law .
-At SeverEase, we believe you shouldn’t need a lawyer to understand what you’re signing — or t
+In Canada, many severance offers provide the bare legal minimum, even when the employee may be entitled to significantly more under common law.
+At SeverEase, we believe you shouldn’t need to spend thousands in legal fees just to understand

 SeverEase